joelouthan/theologic.us/content/posts/prayers/2020-07-15-am_prayers.md

 B. Church is formed and continually sustained by the grace of God
 C. Church is a community centered on Christ

+Six ways of doing greater things than Christ

+1. *Ministry of sight* - seeing the unseen.
+Who are you missing?
+Who are you ignoring? *Matthew 9:10-13 And as Jesus reclined at table in the house, behold, many tax collectors and sinners came and were reclining with Jesus and his disciples.
+And when the Pharisees saw this, they said to his disciples, “Why does your teacher eat with tax collectors and sinners?”
+But when he heard it, he said, “Those who are well have no need of a physician, but those who are sick.
+Go and learn what this means: I desire mercy, and not sacrifice.’
+For I came not to call the righteous, but sinners.”*

+2. *Ministry of touch* - moving towards. laying on of hands.
+Blessing.
+Do we avoid parts of town?
+Them vs they.

+3. *Ministry of suffering* - healing and suffering.
+Both.
+And God is enough.

+4. *Ministry of word and deed* - always Jesus

+5. *Ministry of locality* Acts 17:24-5

+6. *Ministry of warfare*

 **Frontline Norman**

 **Antioch Norman**